Frank Green: Career

-Green travelled widely on company business and described his journeys in travelogues forwarded to the Wakefield press.
+Green travelled on company business and described his journeys in travelogues forwarded to the Wakefield press.
 He took over the management of the company following his father's death in 1923 and was a formidable employer.
-His obsession with tidiness and good order would lead him to inspect factory and offices for signs of mess and muddle: a typical response would be for him to empty drawers onto the floor or sweep items off desks with his cane.
+His obsession with tidiness and good order led him to inspect factory and offices for signs of mess and muddle: a typical response would be for him to empty drawers onto the floor or sweep items off desks with his cane.

-The family moved to York in 1888 and lived at Nunthorpe Hall, overlooking York Racecourse – they had developed a passion for horse racing and hunting.
+The family moved to York in 1888 and lived at Nunthorpe Hall, overlooking York Racecourse – they enjoyed for horse racing and hunting.
 They purchased land next door to Sandringham House and created a hunting lodge (Ken Hill) and a shoot.
-As hoped, the then Prince of Wales Albert Edward (Bertie) became their first visitor, establishing the Greens' connections to the Prince and his "Marlborough set".
-Green purchased three-fifths of a York property adjacent to York Minster in 1897–8 and commissioned architect Temple Lushington Moore to oversee extensive alterations and restoration.
-Green called the result "Treasurer's House" and it was a show case for his collection of objets d'art and antique furniture.
-Green was an antiquarian and he tried to create 'period rooms' wherein the furniture and artefacts reflected a style or age, for example, a drawing room of the Georgian style; a medieval Great Hall.
+As hoped, the then Prince of Wales Albert Edward (Bertie) became their first visitor, establishing the Greens' connections to the Prince and the Marlborough House set.

+Green purchased three-fifths of a York property adjacent to York Minster in 1897–8 and commissioned architect Temple Lushington Moore to oversee alterations and restoration.
+Green called the result Treasurer's House and it was a showcase for his collection of objet d'arts and antique furniture.
+Green was an antiquarian and tried to create period rooms where the furniture and artefacts reflected a style or age, for example, a drawing room of the Georgian style or a medieval Great Hall.

 Green became an honorary lieutenant colonel of the Queen's Own Yorkshire Dragoons in 1906.
 He and the Green family were philanthropists in Wakefield, Norfolk and York, donating to many causes and public works, including York Minster.
 Green was a member of a number of historical and intellectual societies.
-He would spend his free time travelling around Europe in his Rolls-Royce cars (he had several) for leisure and for purchasing items for his collection.
+He travelled around Europe in his Rolls-Royce cars (he had several) for leisure, and for purchasing items for his collection.

-Frank Green bought a number of properties in York and in other parts of the country – his aim being to restore and renovate.
-One such property was St William's College in York and Temple Moore restored this also.
+Green bought a number of properties in York and in other parts of the country – his aim being to restore and renovate.
+One such property was St William's College in York, and Temple Moore restored this also.
 Green then sold St William's to the church for the price he paid for it.

-Public endorsement of the Greens came when the Prince of Wales, Princess Alexandra and their daughter Princess Victoria actually stayed as Frank Green's guest at Treasurer's House for three days in 1900, around a year before the Prince became King Edward VII.
+Public endorsement of the Greens came when the Prince of Wales, Princess Alexandra and their daughter Princess Victoria stayed as Frank Green's guests at Treasurer's House for three days in 1900.